iterative/dvc.org/content/docs/user-guide/experiment-management/running-experiments.md

 $ dvc exp run
 ```

-If there are no missing or changed outputs in the the workspace, DVC doesn't
-rerun the commands.
-DVC keeps track of the dependency graph and runs only the
-stages with missing or changed dependencies.
+DVC keeps track of the dependency graph and runs only the stages with changed
+dependencies or missing outputs.

 > Example: for a pipeline composed of `prepare`, `train`, and `evaluate` stages,
-> if a dependency of `prepare` stage has changed, the dependent stages (`train`,
+> if a dependency of `prepare` stage has changed, the downstream stages
-> `evaluate`) are also run.
+> (`train`, `evaluate`) are also run.

 ### Running specific stages